Chang Ung

-Chang Ung (born 5 July 1938) is a North Korean sports administrator and former athlete.
-He is currently the honorary life president of the International Taekwon-Do Federation, having previously served as its President from 2002 to 2015 following the death of General Choi Hong Hi from stomach cancer on 15 June 2002.
-Chang previously served as a member of the International Olympic Committee representing North Korea, and now serves as an honorary member of the IOC.
+Chang Ung (5 July 1938 – 29 March 2026) was a North Korean sports administrator and athlete.
+He was the honorary life president of the International Taekwon-Do Federation, having previously served as its President from 2002 to 2015 following the death of General Choi Hong Hi from stomach cancer on 15 June 2002.
+Chang previously served as a member of the International Olympic Committee representing North Korea, and later served as an honorary member of the IOC.

 Death of General Choi and ascension to ITF presidency

 On 22 September 2002, 70 representatives from 46 countries attended a memorial service for General Choi Hong Hi.
 The solemn and memorable service was held in Pyongyang, North Korea.
 Choi Hong Hi spoke to a select group of ITF officials and high-level instructors on his deathbed at Pyongyang Hospital.
 It was recorded that there might be no misinterpretation of his intentions regarding the future of the ITF.
 The following is an excerpt:

 You probably might know Mr. Chang Ung well.
 It is time to introduce Mr. Chang Ung proudly in public.
 Please carry on propaganda that Mr. Chang Ung is the tallest and in the highest position in the ITF.
 If only I had been as tall as Mr. Chang Ung, I could have had less opponents, however, as my body was so tiny that there were many opponents.
 Thus, all alone, I could not but fight against them for so long.
 But I have never been worn out for the justice was on my side.
 I have always worried about a successor to the President, however, my mind is set at ease for there is Mr. Chang Ung.